Professor Emma Stafford

 - On research leave 2019-20

 My research interests lie in various aspects of Greek cultural history, especially religion, approached via a combination of literary and material evidence.
-I am also developing an interest in the reception of classical myth in Victorian/Edwardian northern England and in contemporary film.
+I also have an interest in the reception of classical myth, especially the myth of Herakles/Hercules, and in Neoclassical allegorical sculpture.

-I have over 20 articles in print on a variety of topics in Greek myth, religion, iconography and sexuality.
+I have over 25 articles in print on a variety of topics in Greek myth, religion, iconography, sexuality and reception.
 I am author of Worshipping Virtues: Personification and the Divine in Ancient Greece (Swansea 2000) and co-editor (with Judith Herrin) of Personification in the Greek World (Aldershot 2005).
-My latest book is Herakles in Routledge's Gods and Heroes in the Ancient World series (London 2012).
+My latest monograph is Herakles in Routledge's Gods and Heroes in the Ancient World series (London 2012).
 My commitment to communicating an interest in Classics beyond academia is demonstrated in the lavishly-illustrated Life, Myth and Art in Ancient Greece (London 2004), as well as by the regular delivery of public lectures at museums and other venues, both locally in Yorkshire and further afield.

 - MA (Cambridge)